0xNirvana/Writeups/TryHackMe/Easy/chocolateFactory/chocolatefactory.md

 # TryHackMe: Chocolate Factory

 The [Chocolate Factory](https://tryhackme.com/room/chocolatefactory) room on TryHackMe.com is ranked as Easy.
 And is really quite easy.
-It focuses on various things like......
+It focuses on things like finding steganography, finding files with improper file permissions and basic command injection.

 So, lets begin!